 - Characterization Marches On: This is the last episode where the "Mr. O'Neill can't remember names" joke ever comes up.

-- Dirty Commies: Daria's essay whips the students into an anti-communism riot which gets the coffee house shut down.
+- Dirty Commies: Daria's essay whips the students into an anti-communist riot which gets the coffee house shut down.

 - Door-to-Door Episode: The students go door to door fundraising for the coffee house.